 - remember that sharing the gospel isn't doing something terrible to someone!
-Rather, it's doing them a favour, like giving them a gift the greatest gift! - try not to focus on your own fears but on the other person's needs this is a message they need to hear. - realise that most people are actually more willing to hear about Christ than we've guessed they might be. - when you're getting to know someone, don't leave it too long to bring up your Christian faith.
+Rather, it's doing them a favour, like giving them a gift - the greatest gift! - try not to focus on your own fears but on the other person's needs - this is a message they need to hear. - realise that most people are actually more willing to hear about Christ than we've guessed they might be. - when you're getting to know someone, don't leave it too long to bring up your Christian faith.
 It can get harder to broach the subject the longer you leave it. - often our conversations with friends about Jesus are very 'bits and pieces'.
-Ask them if they'd mind getting the 'big picture' - doing a short study like the Two Ways to Live Bible Study.

-especially in the light of the previous point, above all PRAY.
+Ask them if they'd mind getting the 'big picture' - doing a short study like the Two Ways to Live Bible Study. - remember that it's ultimately the work of the Holy Spirit to change someone's heart towards God.
+So speak with confidence knowing that their response doesn't rest on your cleverness. - especially in the light of the previous point, above all PRAY.
 It's our job to speak, but God's job to save people!